Herdomain/Log-Monitoring-Workflow/README.md

 4. **Automated Scheduling** — Cron runs the script continuously to simulate real-time monitoring
 5. **Python Validation** — A secondary Python script verifies detection accuracy and confirms no false positives

-— A secondary Python script verifies detection accuracy and confirms no false positives

 ---

 ## Example Outputs